rustamlatypov/cpu-matrix-multiplication/README.md

 ## Remarks

 On some computers the compiler has difficulties producing FMA instructions resulting in rounding errors.

-Since large numbers are used, rounding errors accumulate and result in a high error term even though the implementation is correct.
+Rounding errors result in a high error term even though the implementation is correct.
 This can be fixed by tweaking the compiler parameters.

 ## Results